HarshitManocha/ResolverHub/README.md

 ## How the roles work

 Everyone signs up with no role.
-What you can do depends on where you sit.
+What you can do depends on where you sit using RBAC (Role Based Access Control)

 | Role | How you get it | What you can do |
 | --- | --- | --- |